 CEREC crowns are made during one single visit right in our office.
 We no longer need to make a temporary crown, take dental impressions and send them to our lab to make your permanent crown, and then wait for several weeks before you return for another appointment for placement.
 That’s right… one visit!!

 By using the CEREC technology, the computer will take a picture of the tooth that is to receive the new crown and its surrounding teeth.
 Dr. Kimes can design your crown and match its color to the rest of your natural teeth, because of the CAD software that works with this system.
 This type of crown is also stronger than other types, because it is made from a single block of material.

-The CEREC system used at Overland Park Dentistry is used to create all-porcelain crowns and bridges, veneers, and fillings during one simple appointment.
+The CEREC system used at Overland Park Dentistry in KS is used to create all-porcelain crowns and bridges, veneers, and fillings during one simple appointment.

 Extractions | Wisdom Teeth Removal

 We can remove wisdom teeth before or after they have erupted; however, to reduce pain and the risk of infection from impacted wisdom teeth, we normally recommend early extractions.

 Dental implants offer a permanent replacement for missing teeth and an effective solution that will look and feel as natural as your original teeth.
 Implants are different than dentures.

 We like to explain dental implants as artificial roots that can be permanently placed on the patient’s jaw bone.